martinclausen2/RGBW-Lampe/README.md

 	beep <-s 1 | 0> volume - <-v volume> volume level - <-vl 1 | 0>

-Call without an parameters to hear a beep.
-Using the `-s` parameter allows to turn the acustic signal on and off.
+Call without any parameters to hear a beep.
+Using the `-s` parameter allows to turn the acoustic signal on and off.
 Volume allows for a continues selection of the volume between 0 and 255.
 The volume level sets the range in which the volume is adjustable.

 ### Power